coreen/sample-grpc/README.md

-# Simple Healthcheck gRPC server w/ etcd deep check
+# Simple gRPC server w/ etcd

 Example gRPC setup for a server that displays:
 * Basic healthcheck